AEADataEditor/stata-project-with-docker/README.md

 ### Build the image

 By default, the build process is documented in [`build.sh`](build.sh) and works on Linux and macOS, but all commands can be run individually as well.
+Running this script will create a docker image with instructions to build your container.

+#### Set initial configurations

 You should edit the contents of the [`init.config.txt`](init.config.txt):

 ```
 VERSION=17